lorisleiva/laravel-actions-docs/2.x/basic-usage.md

 First, start by creating a simple PHP class that handles your task.
 For the sake of this tutorial, let's create a simple class that updates a user's password.

-I like to place these under an `app/Actions` folder or — if my app is separated into modules — under `app/MyModule/Actions`.
+You can organise these actions however you want.
+Personally, I like to place these under an `app/Actions` folder or — if my app is separated into modules — under `app/MyModule/Actions`.

 ```php
 namespace App\Authentication\Actions;